Alex Warren: Social media

-Warren started making YouTube videos at age 10 and began posting skateboarding-focused content to Instagram in May 2015.
-He was a co-founder and member of the Los Angeles–based TikTok collective the Hype House, the name of which he came up with, in November 2019.
-By then, he had accrued more than 600,000 subscribers on his YouTube channel, where he posted prank videos filmed in a first-person style, and 3.8 million followers on his TikTok account.
-In early 2020, social media users, particularly fans of YouTuber David Dobrik, widely accused Warren of copying Dobrik's video style, mannerisms, and laugh.
+Warren began making YouTube videos at age 10 and started posting skateboarding-focused content to Instagram in May 2015.
+He was a co-founder and member of the Los Angeles–based TikTok collective The Hype House, the name of which he came up with, in November 2019.
+By then, his YouTube channel had more than 600,000 subscribers, where he posted first-person-view prank videos, while his TikTok account had 3.8 million followers.
+In early 2020, social media users, particularly fans of YouTuber David Dobrik, accused Warren of copying Dobrik's video style, mannerisms, and laugh.
 He was nominated for the Streamy Award for First Person in 2020.
-Also in 2020, Warren became the host of AwesomenessTV's reality competition series Next Influencer on YouTube, wherein participants lived in a TikTok content house.
+Also in 2020, Warren became the host of AwesomenessTV's reality competition series Next Influencer on YouTube, in which participants lived in a TikTok content house.

 Warren starred in Hype House, Netflix's reality series about the titular collective, which premiered in January 2022.
-His role on the show primarily revolved around his struggles to maintain his popularity on social media and his attempts to do so through his prank videos, including by staging a fake wedding with Annon.
-By early 2022, Warren's YouTube channel had more than 2.6 million subscribers, while his TikTok account had 14 million followers.
+His storyline primarily focused on his struggles to maintain his popularity on social media and his attempts to do so through prank videos, including staging a fake wedding with Kouvr Annon.
+By early 2022, his YouTube channel had more than 2.6 million subscribers, while his TikTok account had 14 million followers.
 He left the Hype House in 2022, which disbanded later that year.
-He reported there had been a "falling out" within the collective and he was not paid for his contributions.
+Warren said there had been a "falling out" within the collective and that he was not paid for his contributions.
 Also in 2022, he created the Locked in with Alex Warren podcast.
-By 2024, he had more than 16.3 million followers on TikTok.
+By 2024, his TikTok account had more than 16.3 million followers.

 Music

-Warren says that Justin Bieber and Shawn Mendes have been inspirations and have influenced his decision to become a musician.
-Benson Boone and David Kushner are also among his influences.
+Warren has cited Justin Bieber and Shawn Mendes as inspirations who influenced his decision to become a musician.
+He has also cited Benson Boone and David Kushner among his musical influences.
 In June 2021, Warren independently released his debut single, "One More I Love You", which he began writing at age 13 about the death of his father.
-This was followed by the singles "Screaming Underwater", released in September of same year, and "Remember Me Happy".
-In August 2022, Warren signed a record deal with Atlantic Records and began working on a self-produced docuseries, I Hope You're Proud, chronicling the time leading up to his signing.
+It was followed by the singles "Screaming Underwater", released in September 2021, and "Remember Me Happy".
+In August 2022, Warren signed a record deal with Atlantic Records and began working on the self-produced docuseries I Hope You're Proud, chronicling the period leading up to his signing.
 His debut single through the label, "Headlights", was released the following month.
 His singles "Give You Love", "Change Your Mind", and "Chasing Shadows" were released in June, July, and December 2023, respectively.